puppylinux-woof-CE/frugalify/README.md

 In every boot, the user is required to specify a passphrase. frugalify computes its SHA512 using [mbedtls](https://tls.mbed.org) to generate a 64-byte encryption key.

+## TRIM

+frugalify spawns a child process, fstrimd, which simulates fstrim(8) once a week.

 ## Boot Options

 frugalify supports the following Puppy boot options: